sam-genoese/academic-projects/README.md

-# academic-projects
+# Academic Projects
-A repository for my academic projects.
+This is the repository for my academic programming projects.